TR1ST4N226/TR1ST4N226/README.md

 </div>

 <br>
- 🎓Student Engineer in Digital Systems Design<br><br>🛠️ I design, I code, and I optimize<br><br>Welcome to my build space! 🚀 I specialize in Digital Systems Engineering.
+ 🎓Engineering student in design engineering, specializing in digital systems engineering.<br><br>🛠️ I design, I code, and I optimize<br><br>Welcome to my build space! 🚀 I specialize in Digital Systems Engineering.
 I love transforming complex theoretical concepts into functional prototypes.<br><br>
 > *"The best way to predict the future is to code it."*<br><br>📬 Let's connect!